wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

-   includes complete responsibility for the correctness of those resource records, the proper functioning of their DNS authoritative servers, and the correctness of DNS records linking their domain to a top-level domain (TLD) or other higher level domain.
-Even in cases where some error may be introduced by a third party, whether that is due to an authoritative server software vendor, software tools vendor, domain name registrar, or other organization, these are all parties that the domain administrator has selected and is responsible for managing successfully.
+   includes complete responsibility for the correctness of those resource records, the proper functioning of their DNS authoritative servers, and the correctness of DNS records linking their domain to a